elmastudio/aino-theme/readme.txt

 == Changelog ==

 = 1.1.7 =
+* New: Support for custom line-height and custom units in blocks.
 * New: Add support for experimental link color in Paragraph, Heading, Group, Columns, and Media & Text blocks.
 * Enhance: Custom font size palette.
 * Enhance: Bold heading styles.
 * Enhance: CSS for grid and media query breakpoints.
+* Enhance: Footer widgets.
 * Enhance: Translations.
 * Bugfix: Add custom color and gradient palette to editor styles.